kerns/craft-on-ddev/README.md

 Pay special attention to the Craft installation prompts.
 After setting the admin's account credentials, you'll be prompted for your desired site name and url.

 Note that the url defaults to `https://craftcms.ddev.site`, making the assumption that you are not cool and did not run `ddev config` to specify a custom name for your project.
-Remember to update this with the full url if you ran `ddev config` to specify a custom domain. (for ex. `https://cool-kids-website.ddev.site` 😎).
+Just remember to update this with the full url if you ran `ddev config` to specify a custom domain. 😎 (for ex. `https://my-website.ddev.site`).

 (💡 If you forgot to note the url open another terminal window in the same directory and run `ddev describe`)